shaochengyan/AudioSeparation_Alkaid/README.md

 cd ./AlkaidAudioSepration
 ```

-- Use `Alkaid.exe` to process the two person conservation record in `./data/0.wav`
+- Use `Alkaid.exe` to process the two person conversation record in `./data/0.wav`

 ```
 .\Alkaid.exe 2 1 .\data\0.wav